Accessibility Considerations

 All course syllabi must include a statement on accommodating disabilities.

-Navigating the Blackboard Shell
+Navigating the Brightspace Shell

 - Make sure modules and files are labeled appropriately and are informative: Week One, Week Two, Discussion, Homework.